brucefan1983/GPUMD/README.md

 ## What is `GPUMD`?

 * `GPUMD` stands for Graphics Processing Units Molecular Dynamics. `GPUMD` is a highly efficient general-purpose molecular dynamic (MD) package fully implemented on graphics processing units (GPUs).
-It enables training and using a class of machine-learned potentials (MLPs) called neuroevolution potentials.
+It enables training and using a class of machine-learned potentials (MLPs) called neuroevolution potentials (NEPs).
 See this [nep-data Gitlab repo](https://gitlab.com/brucefan1983/nep-data) for some of the published NEP potentials and the related training/testing data.

 ## Prerequisites